Welcome to Gavilan College STEM

 - Regular check-ins and wraparound help

-How to join the Fall 2023 STEM Academy
+How to join the Spring '25 STEM Academy

-ATTEND: STEM Academy Orientation , led by STEM Counselors Elizabeth Flores and Vania Parakati, TBA.
+- Attend a STEM Academy Orientation led by STEM Counselors Elizabeth Flores and Vania Parakati.

 Gavilan STEM Alumni Voices